Last updated: 13 April 2026

 What happens if my pubco finds out I’ve joined ALMR?

 ALMR membership is perfectly legal and transparent.
 Pubcos expect tied operators to seek representation.
 In fact, many pubcos have improved their terms specifically because ALMR members collectively pushed for fairness.
-Joining ALMR does not breach your lease, and it signals to your pubco that you take your rights seriously.
-It may actually accelerate fair negotiations because the pubco knows you have institutional backing.
+Joining ALMR doesn’t breach your lease, and it signals to your pubco that you take your rights seriously.
+It may actually speed up fair negotiations because the pubco knows you have institutional backing.

 How is ALMR different from hiring a hospitality solicitor privately?

 A hospitality solicitor charges £150–£400 per hour.
-A complex rent dispute can cost £5,000–£15,000 in legal fees.
+A complex rent dispute can run £5,000–£15,000 in legal fees.
 ALMR membership includes pre-dispute legal guidance, template documents, and formal representation at a fraction of that cost.
-ALMR is not a replacement for specialist solicitor advice on complex cases, but it covers 80% of disputes at a fixed cost.
+ALMR isn’t a replacement for specialist solicitor advice on complex cases, but it covers 80% of disputes at a fixed cost.
 For multi-unit operators, ALMR is far more cost-effective.

 Managing multiple pubs with unfair lease terms or excessive tied product markups takes energy that should go toward running great pubs and building loyal customers.